 - What treatment approach do you recommend?

-- How soon do you expect symptoms to improve with treatment?
+- How soon will symptoms improve with treatment?

-- When will you see me or my child to determine whether the treatment you've recommended is working?
+- When will you see me or my child again to be sure the treatment is working?

 - Are there any home remedies or self-care steps that could help relieve symptoms?